Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 }
 ```

 Now instead of adding a comment in the console log at the start of the game, we can trigger our `popUp` function to run when the game starts.
-Under where you first defined your `startGame` function, remove the line about the console log and add the popUp function trigger.
+Under where you first defined your `startGame` function, remove the `console.log` line and add the `popUp` function trigger.

+{{% notice info %}}

-**Note the different colours and +/- indicators in the code example below.
-This is instructing you to remove the `console.log` line, and add the `popUp` line.**
+Note the different colours and +/- indicators in the code example below.
+This is instructing you to remove the `console.log` line, and add the `popUp` line, but without the `+` and `-` symbols.
+If you're not sure what to do, the completed code up to this point is provided at the end of this page.

+{{% /notice %}}

 ```diff
 function startGame() {